-CHRISTMAS EVE REFLECTION 20Z4
+CHRISTMAS EVE REFLECTION 2024

-By Rev Fei Taule’aIe’ausumai
+By Rev Fei Taule’ale’ausumai

 St Andrew’s on the Terrace

 How can this Christmas in 2024 be different from all the other Christmases you have celebrated in throughout your lifetime?
-Perhaps you are young, and you haven’t got many Christmases to compare with, but I I‹now many of you are my age and older and you have many Christmas stories to share for a lifetime both good and bad, happy and sad.
+Perhaps you are young, and you haven’t got many Christmases to compare with, but I know many of you are my age and older and you have many Christmas stories to share for a lifetime both good and bad, happy and sad.
 But how can this Christmas be different?
-I thinI‹ back over the last 6 decades and I’ve had a variety of Christmases.
-I spent 4 in the
+I think back over the last 6 decades and I’ve had a variety of Christmases.
+I spent 4 in the U.K. with friends and new families that I made over there.
+I’ve had Christmas in Samoa and Australia and 3 here in Wellington.

-Christmas in Vanuatu will be a time of grieving and coming to terms with loss, devastation, sicI‹ness and disease.
-It is the same for the island of Mayotte in the
+Christmas in Vanuatu will be a time of grieving and coming to terms with loss, devastation, sickness and disease.
+It is the same for the island of Mayotte in the French interior that was devastated by Cyclone Chido including Mozambique, Malawi and the Comoros.
+At the time of writing Cyclone Chido was heading towards Southern Africa.

 I watched the film “Mary” by DJ Caruso on Netflix (who has seen it?).
-Some of it is based on scripture but a lot of it is imagined, the screen writer has filled in the gaps about possible scenarios that may have happened and emerged with the impact that a betrothed virgin becDming pregnant and not to her fiancé would have had on her local community.
-The religious communities in particular the Zealots were in a murderDus rage and seel‹ to find Mary and kill her.
-Then after the birth of Jesus King HerDd who has heard that there is a now new king, a messiah.
+Some of it is based on scripture but a lot of it is imagined, the screen writer has filled in the gaps about possible scenarios that may have happened and emerged with the impact that a betrothed virgin becoming pregnant and not to her fiancé would have had on her local community.
+The religious communities in particular the Zealots were in a murderous rage and seek to find Mary and kill her.
+Then after the birth of Jesus King Herod who has heard that there is a now new king, a messiah.
 No one can outstage King Herod, as far as he is concerned he is the Messiah.
-So, in his fits of rage and jealousy he commands his soldiers to gD and l‹iII all the newbDrn infants in Bethlehem.
+So, in his fits of rage and jealousy he commands his soldiers to go and kill all the newborn infants in Bethlehem.
 In the movie, Mary and Joseph are caught up in this siege but manage a daring escape on horseback through fire back to the temple where Jesus is received by Anna and Simeon.
 The film Mary gives a realistic view of possible scenarios that could have occurred outside of the biblical narratives and removes the romanticism of the nativity scenes we see on Christmas cards and confronts us with the harsh reality of hatred, violence, jealousy and the place and non-status of women in Middle Eastern cultural society.
-For me personally, I had to watch the movie in snippets I couldn’t sit
+For me personally, I had to watch the movie in snippets I couldn’t sit through the whole ordeal in one sitting.
+I encourage you to watch it and see it as fact of perhaps more fiction.
+Some reviews hate it and call it right wing funded Netflix biopic.
+Others say it is fantastic.
+King Herod’s portrayal by Anthony Hopkins gets a one for realism and accuracy.
+Some of it also seems a bit far-fetched, but I will leave you be the judge of it for yourselves.

 But have you ever wondered to yourself, why did God choose this young woman Mary, who was getting on with her own life, minding her own business?
-When you thinl‹ about it, it could have been anyone from any context?
+When you think about it, it could have been anyone from any context?
 Is that blasphemous?
 The term the immaculate is used in the film to suggest that Mary herself was an immaculate conception, a miracle baby.
 The Roman Catholic church continue to revere her as Mary the immaculate because she was born without original sin.
 She was different to us because Catholics believe that all humans are born with original sin, but Mary was the exception.
-Most protestant churches reject the immaculate conception, some Anglicans also accept: it as a pious devotion too.
+Most protestant churches reject the immaculate conception, some Anglicans also accept it as a pious devotion too.
 For me, Mary was an ordinary young woman, she wasn’t pious or perfect she was chosen because she represented the innocence and vulnerability of the human race.
 She was to become the bearer of God incarnate; the word become flesh.
 The reality is God’s love isn’t just for the pious and the perfect.

 God’s love breaks in on us precisely when everything else is going on, precisely when everything else is chaos and commotion, precisely in those days when it is the last time and last place, we would expect God’s love to be:

-in the critical care unit, in the homeless shelter, in the women’s refuge. where people’s hearts are breaking, where people are struggling for justice.
+in the critical care unit, in the homeless shelter, in the women’s refuge.

 in the choice between war and peace, in the decision between generosity and greed.